telerik/reporting-docs/designing-reports/report-structure/chart-(obsolete).md

 description: Chart (obsolete)
 slug: telerikreporting/designing-reports/report-structure/chart-(obsolete)
 tags: chart,(obsolete)
-published: False
+published: True
 position: 16
 ---

 # Chart (obsolete)

 > The Chart item is now superseded by the more advanced [Graph]({%slug telerikreporting/designing-reports/report-structure/graph/overview%}) item.
 The Graph item is most often used for building powerful OLAP/Pivot charts.
 The Chart item is not supported in.NET Core projects and in projects deployed on Azure.

 The Chart report item is used to display a chart on a report.
 It is business-oriented item with a focus on development productivity and ease-of-use.
 It allows you to rapidly build appealing charts that represent data in a people-friendly manner.

   ![Sparkline Chart\Sparkline Chart](images/Graph/SparklineChart.png)